andrewyatz/hts-specs/refget.md

 #### Response

-The server shall return a list of all identifiers the server knows for the given identifier along with associated metadata.
+The server shall return a list of all identifiers for algorithms the server knows and the given identifier along with associated metadata.
+Identifiers provided by naming authorities should be provided in the `aliases` property.
 The server MAY return the query identifier in the list of identifiers.

 A JSON encoded response shall have the following fields: